jeff4/bionotes.github.io/gen-chem.md

 	* Duplicate genes that are conserved in two branches after speciation are called **orthologs**
 	* Duplicate genes within a single genome are **paralogs**
 	* Orthologs and paralogs are subsets of the larger containing set of homologs
+* p. **Glycolysis from glucose to pyruvate in 10 detailed steps**.
+See JH handwritten notes August 7-9, 2020 as well Alberts p.
+120-121, Panel 2-8.

 ## Chapter 3: Proteins
 * See p.
 127-129 to see tables and panels of categories of polar vs. nonpolar sidechain/amino acids, acidic vs. basic sidechains, etc.